scottyeager/info_foundation/src/token/token_overview/tft_version_overview.md

 2 methods have been implemented to achieve price protection for TFTv1 to TFTv2

-- appointed 3e party independent market maker (used by Foundation uses, anyone else can as well, there are costs related to this)
+- appointed 3e party independent market maker (also used by Foundation for TDE, anyone else can as well, please note there are costs related to this, contact ThreeFold FZC for info).
-- the TF [market maker bot](threefold_marketmaker_bot), see below
+- the TF [market maker bot](threefold_marketmaker_bot), see below.

 ## migration